After completing this study unit you will be able to:

 - List the movements performed at this joint.

-The temporomandibular joint (TMJ) connects the skull to the mandible or lower jaw.
+The temporomandibular joint (TMJ) connects the skull to the mandible.
 It is located between the mandibular fossa and articular tubercle of the temporal bone and the condylar process of the mandible.
 It is classified as a synovial-type joint, however, is atypical in that its articular surfaces are lined by fibrocartilage rather than hyaline cartilage.
 The TMJs facilitate a range of movements of the lower jaw namely depression/elevation, lateral deviation (left or right), and protraction/retraction.

 If you want to dig deeper into the anatomy of the TMJ, check out our atlas below!